 Point Gammon received its name from the old term “to gammon” meaning “to deceive or fool,” reflecting the dangerous currents, rocks, and weather conditions in the area that frequently tricked sailors, resulting in the loss of ships and lives.

 Seeking to protect their investments as trade flourished in the Hyannis area, the citizens of Dennis, Yarmouth, and Barnstable appealed to Congress for a light.
 Built according to the same specifications as Race Point Lighthouse near Provincetown, Point Gammon Lighthouse was first lit on November 21, 1816 and exhibited a fixed light at a height of seventy feet above the sea.

 Point Gammon Light was Cape Cod’s fourth lighthouse, and began and ended its service under the care of keepers from the local Peak family.
-Samuel Adams Peak was its first keeper at an annual salary of $300.
-Samuel’s son John lived with him at the station from 1816 until Samuel’s death at age 41, in June 1824.
+Samuel Adams Peak was hired as its first keeper at an annual salary of $300.
+Samuel’s son John lived with him at the station from 1816 until Samuel’s death at age forty-one, in June 1824.
 At that point, John, who was eighteen years old at the time, took over his father’s position.
 In 1842, Keeper John Peak’s salary was $350 a year.

-Carpender recorded that the station had just undergone repairs and was in good order, but less than ten years later, the report of Inspector I.W.P.
-Lewis did not find the structure quite so sound.
-“Tower of rubble masonry, to which has been added a superstructure of brick, making the entire height 25 feet; masonry rough-cast outside, but in bad condition; roof soapstone, and leaky; walls leaky; wood work rotten; whole structure out of repair … Dwelling-house of rubble stone, rough-cast outside with gravel and cement; roof shingled; whole structure leaky; woodwork decayed, and requires thorough repairing.”
+Carpender recorded that the station had just undergone repairs and was in good order, but less than ten years later, Inspector I.W.P.
+Lewis did not find the structure quite so sound: “Tower of rubble masonry, to which has been added a superstructure of brick, making the entire height 25 feet; masonry rough-cast outside, but in bad condition; roof soapstone, and leaky; walls leaky; wood work rotten; whole structure out of repair.
+Dwelling-house of rubble stone, rough-cast outside with gravel and cement; roof shingled; whole structure leaky; woodwork decayed, and requires thorough repairing.”

-Bostonian ornithologist Charles Barney Cory purchased 550-acre Great Island, where the Point Gammon Lighthouse stands, in 1882 for use as a game preserve stocked with pheasants, elk, deer, antelopes, and other game.
-Non-game birds were protected; and the island became one of America’s first bird sanctuaries.
+Bostonian ornithologist Charles Barney Cory purchased 550-acre Great Island, where Point Gammon Lighthouse stands, in 1882 for use as a game preserve stocked with pheasants, elk, deer, antelopes, and other game.
+Non-game birds were protected, and the island became one of America’s first bird sanctuaries.
 At some point, Cory placed a tall structure atop the tower, whose lantern room had earlier been removed, to facilitate its use as a viewing station.

 Following Cory’s financial ruin in the stock market, the island was sold in 1914 to Malcolm G. Chace, a Rhode Island banker with fond boyhood memories of visiting the island.

-The Point Gammon Lighthouse continues to live up to its name.
-While mere rubble remains of the Bishop and Clerks Lighthouse, which ceased operations in 1928 and was blown up in 1952, the Point Gammon tower still stands picturesquely at the entrance to Hyannis Harbor.
-The Point Gammon Light has thus lived up to its name and gammoned its replacement by outlasting it.
+While mere rubble remains of Bishop and Clerks Lighthouse, which ceased operations in 1928 and was blown up in 1952, the stone tower on Point Gammon still stands picturesquely at the entrance to Hyannis Harbor.
+Point Gammon Lighthouse has thus lived up to its name and gammoned its replacement by outlasting it.